lmenou/webarx/README.md

 new papers, their authors' names and their abstract right from the terminal !

 ## How to build ? :gear:
 The build of the software is cmake based.
-Some requirements are necessary though, e.g. boost and cmake.
+Some requirements are necessary then, e.g. boost and cmake.
+Note that `git` is also a necessary requirement but I assume you have it if you read this.

 For instance on MacOS:
 ```shell